Do you know, scarcity marketing can help boost your sales and revenue?

 Below is an example of eHost hosting which makes a good number of sales using this scarcity marketing technique:

 Do you know, the human tendency is to copy what others are doing in our field.
 If they all are following a particular blog, we would also be likely to subscribe to that blog.

 This is known as Bandwagon effect!

-Bandwagon effect is a psychological phenomenon where people are likely to do what others are doing.
-Few days back, I subscribed to a newsletter which displayed ‘Join other 3,00,000 e-commerce marketers‘ just because it said ‘OTHER’.
+The bandwagon effect is a psychological phenomenon where people are likely to do what others are doing.
+A few days back, I subscribed to a newsletter which displayed ‘Join other 3,00,000 e-commerce marketers‘ just because it said ‘OTHER’.
 LOL!

 ebay is a fan of Bandwagon effect :